ExgnosisClasses/JavaWeek1/Labs/Lab 2-2 Variables/Lab 2-2 Variable Types.md

 <br/>
 <br/>

-## Part Two: Static Extent and Scope
+## Part 2: Static Extent and Scope

 Create a class called `Runner` with a `main()` method as in past labs.
 - Remember that it has to be declared in a file with the name `Runner.java`